Family Cancer Syndromes

 Examples of family cancer syndromes

 There are many family cancer syndromes.
-Some of these are discussed briefly here as examples.
+Some of these are discussed briefly here as examples, but this is not a full list.
 For more information about a particular type of cancer and its genetic components, diagnosis, and treatment, please see our content on that specific type of cancer.

 Hereditary Breast and Ovarian Cancer (HBOC) syndrome

 In some families, many women develop breast cancer and/or ovarian cancer.
 Often these cancers are found in women who are younger than the usual age these cancers are found, and some women might have more than one cancer (such as breast cancer in both breasts, or both breast and ovarian cancer).
 This is known as Hereditary Breast and Ovarian Cancer syndrome (HBOC).

 Most often, HBOC is caused by an inherited mutation in either the BRCA1 or BRCA2 gene.
 (Some families have HBOC based on cancer history, but don’t have mutations in either of these genes.
 Scientists believe that there might also be other genes that can cause HBOC.)